Kanaa (film): Production

 This project was officially launched in February 2018, and actor Sivakarthikeyan is making his debut as the producer of the venture, under his newly established SK Productions banner, with actors Aishwarya Rajesh and Sathyaraj joining the cast, and debut actor Darshan was signed to play the male lead role.
-Dhibu Ninan Thomas, who earlier composed for Maragadha Naanayam was selected as the music director.
-Meanwhile, Dinesh Krishnan, Ruben, and Lalgudi N Ilayaraja was signed as a cinematographer, editor and art director for this film.This film is shot in Tiruchirapalli(Trichy, lalgudi,kulithalai),etc.
+Dhibu Ninan Thomas, who earlier composed for Maragadha Naanayam (2017) was selected as the music director.
+Meanwhile, Dinesh Krishnan, Ruben, and Lalgudi N Ilayaraja were signed as a cinematographer, editor and art director for this film.
+This film is shot in Tiruchirapalli(Trichy, Lalgudi, Kulithalai), etc.

-It was announced that the film would be released on December 21.
+It was announced that the film would be released on 21 December.
+Sivakarthikeyan's character was named Nelson Dilipkumar because Nelson Dilipkumar helped Arunraja Kamaraj during the initial stages of his career.

 Soundtrack

 The film's soundtrack is composed by Dhibu Ninan Thomas, who happens to be classmates with Sivakarthikeyan and Arunraja Kamaraj on their college days.
 The album features five songs, of which the song "Vaayadi Petha Pulla" is sung by Sivakarthikeyan and his daughter Aaradhana, alongside Vaikom Vijayalakshmi as well.
 The audio rights of the film are secured by Sony Music India.